yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 ## Summary

-Congratulations, you've have built, a cloud-native application, seen how you can monitor it for health and metrics, change it's configuration, and package and run it in Docker, ready for deployment to your cloud of choice.
+Congratulations, you have built, a cloud-native application, seen how you can monitor it for health and metrics, change its configuration, and package and run it in Docker, ready for deployment to your cloud of choice.
 I recommend IBM Cloud or IBM Cloud Private, of course ;)